 You can’t start off your car search on the right foot without knowing what you can afford.
 This way, you won’t waste time on cars you will not be able to buy, and you’ll also avoid getting taken in by a vehicle you’ll struggle to make the payments on later.

-The golden rule is that you should never use more than 20 per cent of your monthly take-home income on transportation, which includes gas, maintenance, the car payment and auto insurance premiums.
+The golden rule is that you should never use more than 20 percent of your monthly take-home income on transportation, which includes gas, maintenance, car payment, and auto insurance premiums.
 So, calculate your after-tax income and divide that by five.
-Your total roughly represents what you can afford to handle each month.
+Your total roughly represents what you can afford to handle each month for your first car.